Puka Nacua: 2023 season

 Nacua at training camp with the Rams in 2023.

-In his first professional football game, Nacua caught three passes for 32 yards including an 11-yard touchdown reception in a 34-17 preseason loss to the Los Angeles Chargers.
+In his first professional football game, Nacua caught three passes for 32 yards including an 11-yard touchdown reception in a 34–17 preseason loss to the Los Angeles Chargers.
 The performance elevated him to the starting lineup and he did not see further action during the preseason.
-Nacua made his rookie debut as a starter for the Rams on September 10, 2023, against the rival Seattle Seahawks in Seattle.
+Nacua made his rookie debut for the Rams on September 10, 2023, against the rival Seattle Seahawks in Seattle.
 The Seahawks were heavy favorites because the Rams were coming off of an injury-riddled 2022 season and the team was without star receiver Cooper Kupp, who had been sidelined with a hamstring injury.
-Despite this, Nacua immediately became a formidable piece of the team's offense, making 10 catches for 119 yards in his debut as the Rams beat the Seahawks 30–13.
+Despite this, Nacua immediately became a formidable piece of the team's offense, making 10 catches for 119 yards in his first NFL start as the Rams beat the Seahawks 30–13.
 Though he was first questionable with a rib injury, in his second game, Nacua broke the NFL single-game record for catches by a rookie as he caught 15 passes for 147 yards in a 30–23 loss to the San Francisco 49ers.
 The 25 catches over his first two games was another rookie record, surpassing Earl Cooper's 43-year-old mark of 19, and he also became the first player to record more than 10 catches and more than 100 yards in each of his first two NFL games.